-There are several legal proceedings, some of which were aggregated and designated as pilot-proceedings (processos-piloto).
-In one of these, notably the one which was initiated by a shareholder of BES before the Lisbon Administrative Court, the plaintiffs challenged the validity of the Resolution Measure applied to BES on the basis of alleged illegalities and unconstitutionalities.
-The Issuer was counter-interested party in the proceeding.
+There are two legal proceedings, one initiated by a shareholder of BES and another by several holders of subordinated bonds issued by BES, before the Lisbon Administrative Court, which were aggregated and designated as pilot-proceedings (processos-piloto).
+In both legal proceedings, the plaintiffs challenged the validity of the Resolution Measure applied to BES on the basis of alleged illegalities and unconstitutionalities.
+The Issuer was counter-interested party in both proceedings.
 On 12 March 2019, the Lisbon Administrative Court fully dismissed the claims of the plaintiffs.
-All existing proceedings are now suspended, pending a decision by the TJUE (European Union Court of Justice) in relation to preliminary questions raised by the Portuguese Supreme Administrative Court.
+This court decision is without prejudice to the plaintiffs' right of appeal.